Lawvia/PokeBoi/README.md

 - GraphQl using Appolo
 - PWA

-packed into a minimalist Pokedex.
+packed into a minimalist Pokedex that offer up to 151 entries as Kanto's regional Pokédex.
+You can also catch em all and keep em in your party!

 Live Demo: https://dex.arsendvs.com